Interstellar-Relay-Community/aode-relay/README.md

 `https://relay.my.tld/inbox`.

 Pleroma admins can subscribe to this relay by adding the `/actor` route to their relay settings.
-For ecample, if the server is `https://relay.my.tld`, the correct URL would be `https://relay.my.tld/actor`.
+For example, if the server is `https://relay.my.tld`, the correct URL would be `https://relay.my.tld/actor`.

 ### Supported Activities